blakeearth/indices/README.md

 # indices
-`indices` is a simple, personal static site generator written in Go.
+`indices` is a simple, personal static-site generator written in Go.
 I made it for two reasons:
 * I couldn't find any other static-site generators that met my desire for simplicity.
 With `indices`, I can just drag my Markdown source to the binary and commit, and pages are simple and self-index.
 (For an example of a site made with `indices`, see [my website](https://blake.earth)).
 * I wanted a small project to help me learn Go.